 MGE Wind Farms

 MGE is continuing to build upon our record of increasing renewables as we work toward our goal of net-zero carbon electricity by 2050 to serve all customers.
-In late March 2021, MGE filed for state regulatory approval to purchase part of the Red Barn Wind Farm.
-If the project is approved, MGE will own 9.1 megawatts (MW) of the 92-MW wind farm to be built in the Towns of Wingville and Clifton in Grant County, Wis.
+In early 2022, MGE obtained state regulatory approval to purchase part of the Red Barn Wind Farm.
+MGE will own 9.1 megawatts (MW) of the 92-MW wind farm to be built in the Towns of Wingville and Clifton in Grant County, Wis.
 Construction on the nearly 12,000-acre project is expected to begin in 2022.
 MGE’s share of the Red Barn Wind Farm will power about 4,000 households.

 In the last decade, MGE has grown our wind capacity from 11 megawatts (MW) to 153 MW.
 MGE's wind farms include:

 MGE's 66 MW wind farm near Saratoga, Iowa, is our largest wind farm.
 Its 33 wind turbines generate enough renewable energy to power about 47,000 households.